backstage/backstage/.changeset/popular-icons-doubt.md

 '@backstage/plugin-catalog': minor
 ---

-I have extended the EntityHasSubcomponentsCard, EntityDependsOnResourcesCard and EntityDependsOnResourcesCard and EntityTable to supports tableOptions.
+I have extended the EntityHasSubcomponentsCard, EntityDependsOnResourcesCard, EntityDependsOnResourcesCard and EntityTable to support table options.